 The foliage has two characteristics: the underside of each leaflet has two bump-like glands.
 And the leaves have a repugnant smell similar to burnt peanut butter, wet gym socks, or cat urine.

 The leaves are not the only thing that smells in tree of heaven.
+In the late spring or early summer, yellowish to light green flowers appear on the tree.
 The panicle-shaped flowers of the male tree have a noxious, skunk-like smell.